Derroccoli/FinalProject3005/readme.md

 - Assume a member profile when searched by a trainer is their info, fitness goals, and health metrics
 - Assume that once a fitness goal is complete it becomes a fitness achievements

+CHANGED: DDL AND DML are found in the SQL sub folder

+FOR LINKS, CONTROL CLICK ON THE LINK

 2.1
 ER Diagram: Click [here](ER_Model.drawio.png) to view the ER Diagram.